tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   - A NEO decentralized application (dApp) with tokens;
   - Initial support planned for NEO, ETH, NEP5, and ERC20 tokens;
   - Cross-chain support planned for trading BTC, LTC, and RPX on NEX;
+  - The NEX off-chain matching engine will be scalable, distributed, fault-tolerant, function continuously and without downtime;
   - Consensus is achieved using cryptographically signed requests, publicly specified deterministic off-chain matching engine algorithm, public ledgers of transactions and reward for foul play.
 The trade method of the exchange smart contract will only accept orders signed by a private key held by the matching engine;
-  - The engine matches the orders and submits them to the respective block chain smart contract for execution;
+  - The matching engine matches the orders and submits them to the respective block chain smart contract for execution;
   - A single invocation transaction on NEO can contain many smart contract calls; batch commit of matched orders in one on-chain transaction possible.

   ![NEX-matching-engine](./sources/NEX-matching-engine.png)
 - 0x ([[34]](https://0xproject.com/), [[35]](https://0xproject.com/pdfs/0x_white_paper.pdf))